-Proposed SEA objective Appraisal prompts Impact - Description lmpact - Symbol significance of the historical and cultural designated heritage asset? conserve or enhance the conservation area, given other planning policies that would apply.
+Proposed SEA objective Appraisal prompts Impact - Description Impact - Symbol enhance the significance 25 of the historical and cultural significance of the designated heritage asset?
+There is no reason why a regeneration scheme envisaged under this policy would not conserve or enhance the conservation area, given other planning policies that would apply.
 There is a therefore a neutral impact registered here environment.
 2. Does the policy conserve or enhance the significance of the non-designated heritage assets?
 2. There are no known non-designated heritage assets in this area.
 0 SEA 14: To encourage the use of renewable resources and the development of renewable energy sources within Malton and Norton Does the policy facilitate the delivery of renewable energy schemes?
 There is no relationship between this policy and this SEA objective.
 The policy neither encourages or discourages the use of renewable resources and the development of renewable energy sources.
-0 SEA 15: To make the most efficient use of land Does the policy focus development towards previously developed land.
+0 SEA 15: To make the most efficient use of land 1.
+Does the policy focus development towards previously developed land.
 Does the policy focus on maximising efficient uses of land?
 1. N1 is partly previously developed land.
-A positive impact is registered here as it directs development to previously developed land. + SEA 16: To maintain a high 1.
-Does the policy have an adverse 1.
-The Malton Air Quality Management area is located on the northern side of the River Derwent.
-Increased car parking or commercial uses at this town centre location could U-
+A positive impact is registered here as it directs development to previously developed land. +

-&lt;sup>26 Significance being defined as "the value of a heritage asset to this and future generations because of its heritage interest.
+25 Significance being defined as "the value of a heritage asset to this and future generations because of its heritage interest.
 The interest may be archaeological, architectural, artistic or historic.
 Significance derives not only from a heritage asset's physical presence, but also from its setting" (NPPF Glossary)